 The Role of Information and Communication Technologies (ICTs) in Poverty Reduction is widely recognized.
 In particular, ICTs represent an important tool for women empowerment as they give women more opportunities to start businesses, look for jobs, learn about their rights, report violence, educate themselves and acquire knowledge to improve their families’ daily lives.
-Women’s access to the ICTs is therefore an essential part of the development process.
+Women’s access to ICTs is therefore an essential part of the development process.
 However, there is a major gender gap in the use of these technologies worldwide, as revealed in a well-known report by the UN Broadband Commission in 2013.
 There are 200 million fewer women online than men in the world.
-The mechanisms behind this gap have been debated in several occasions, including in Nancy Hafkin’s paper “Gender Issues in ICT policy in Developing Countries” (2002).
+The mechanisms behind this gap have been debated on several occasions, including in Nancy Hafkin’s paper “Gender Issues in ICT policy in Developing Countries” (2002).

-This article first describes and explains the ICTs gender gap in Uganda (1/), then identifies the challenges that Ugandan women face once online, including online gender based violence (2/).
+This article first describes and explains the ICTs gender gap in Uganda (1/), then identifies the challenges that Ugandan women face once online, including online gender-based violence (2/).

 1/ Ugandan women access and use ICTs less than men, curtailing their opportunities of empowerment through these technologies.

 More recently, a study conducted by WOUGNET as a contribution to the Web Foundation’s “Women’s Rights Online” report (2015) confirmed the existence of a wide ICT gender gap in urban poor residential areas in Kampala.
-Among the 1,013 Ugandan women and 332 Ugandan men interviewed, only 21% of the female respondents had accessed the Internet in six months prior to the survey, compared to 61% men.
-44% of men had accessed a computer, compared to only 18% women.
+Among the 1,013 Ugandan women and 332 Ugandan men interviewed, only 21% of the female respondents had accessed the Internet six months prior to the survey, compared to 61% of men.
+44% of men had accessed a computer, compared to only 18% of women.